From content to layout - everything you need to know about preparing a CV to apply for jobs in Barcelona and the rest of Spain.

 Make your CV Barcelona ready

-A ´Barcelona style CV´ should include the following sections:
+A ´Spanish CV´ should include the following sections:

 Photos are commonly included on CVs in Spain and placed in the top corners.
 A picture of yourself can boost or reduce the effectiveness of your CV, so make sure you take a professional shot.
 Try to smile confidently and dress appropriately, and avoid appearing unhappy or uninterested.